curtisxk38/rcheer/README.md

 The `compile.sh` script will do all of the above, so you can run `./compile.sh filename.ch` to compile a program and execute it

+# Tests
+The integration tests pass a Cheer program to the compiler which outputs assembly.
+Then GCC is used to compile the assembly into an executable, and then the executable is run.

+By default, cargo runs tests in parallel.
+This causes the integration tests to mess up

+`RUST_TEST_THREADS=1 cargo test`

 ## Notes
 C to asm:
 ```